Immerse yourself in German language and study the science behind communication

 You’ll study and learn with academics who are active researchers, experts in their field and have a passion for their subjects.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
 Find out more about our approach to teaching and learning.

-In your first year we offer you extra study support in several ways.
-Our Peer Assisted Learning programme, gives you the opportunity to work with other students.
-You can also add an optional contact hour with one of our staff each week and receive additional support with easing into university life.
+We offer you extra study support in several ways.
+Our Peer Assisted Learning programme gives you the opportunity to work with other students.

-Core linguistics modules are taught through lectures (some with over 100 students), accompanied by sessions in smaller groups (15–20 students).
-With more advanced linguistics modules, you'll typically have more interactive classroom activities, such as group presentations or practical sessions, in addition to lectures.
+Core linguistics modules are taught through lectures, accompanied by sessions in smaller groups.
+With more advanced linguistics modules, you'll have interactive classroom activities, such as group presentations or practical sessions, in addition to lectures.
 In final-year linguistics modules, most teaching is in smaller groups.
-Depending on the module, your work may focus on library-based study using primary research papers, lab-based analysis of linguistic corpora, or lectures and seminars in one the advanced areas of specialism of our staff.

 In your first year, you can expect: